kermitt2/grobid/doc/Grobid-docker.md

 ```

 For more information see the [GROBID main page](https://github.com/kermitt2/grobid/blob/master/Readme.md).

+<h5>pdf2xml zombie processes</h5>
+When running docker without an initi process, the pdf2xml processes will be hang as zombie eventually filling
+up the machine.
+The docker solution is to use `--init` as parameter when running the image, however we are discussing
+some more long-term solution compatible with Kubernetes for example.

 <h4>Build caveat</h4>
 **NOTE**: The following part is only for development purposes.
 We recommend you to use the official